cloudbees-days/cloudbees-field-workshops/docs/core/core-4.md

 # Lab - Enforcing Pipeline Timeouts with Pipeline Policies

-* In the following lab you will create a Pipeline Policy that will require that all Pipeline jobs on your Team Master be configured with a 30 minute (or greater) global timeout.
+* In the following lab you will create a Pipeline Policy that will require that all Pipeline jobs on your Team (Jenkins instance) be configured with a 30 minute (or greater) global timeout.
 * The *Enforcing Pipeline Timeouts with Pipeline Policies* lab instructions are available at:
   * [https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/pipeline-policies/pipeline-policies.md](https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/pipeline-policies/pipeline-policies.md)